Home / Insights / Events & Webinars / Energy Unplugged

 In an era of ongoing price volatility, tightening budgets and rising sustainability expectations, organisations are under pressure to control energy costs today while still delivering long-term carbon reduction.

-11:30amFrom reactive to resilient: What practical energy leadership looks like [panel discussion]
+11:30amFrom reactive to resilient: What practical energy leadership looks like – panel discussion

-With representation from manufacturing, retail, hospitality, education, social housing and healthcare, this panel brings together sector voices to explore how organisations are moving beyond short-term reactions to build long-term resilience.
-This discussion focuses on what sector specific energy and sustainability challenges, businesses are facing and how practical leadership in today’s energy landscape will help businesses embed energy and sustainability into everyday decisions.
+With representation from manufacturing, retail, education, social housing and healthcare, the panel explored how organisations are moving beyond short-term reactions to build long-term resilience.

 12.15pmLunch

-1.00pmBreaking down the drivers of change [rotating seminars]
+1.00pmBreaking down the drivers of change – rotating seminars

 – AI & Emerging Technologies